Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 *10) What further measures are needed to support the transition towards zero emission aviation?*

 Demand management is an essential part of reaching zero emission aviation.
 In the best case scenario, we will see electric and hydrogen planes come into commercial use by 2035.
-Until that time, and until we can scale up to widespread commercial use, we need to reduce demand in order to reduce emissions.
+Until that time, and until we can scale them up to widespread commercial use, we need to reduce demand in order to reduce emissions.

 *11) Do you agree or disagree with the overall approach for using carbon markets and greenhouse gas removal methods to drive down CO2 emissions?*